CESEL/BatchBuilderResearch/RQ1and2/README.md

 <code> docker build -t rq1and2 </code>

-In which "rq1and" is the name of the docker mage
+In which "rq1and" is the name of the docker image

 5. After completing the build process, run the following command, with project ID